 Dr. Kirchner earned his bachelor’s degree from Wheaton College and his doctorate from the Stritch School of Medicine at Loyola University Chicago.
 His ophthalmology residency was at Sinai Hospital of Baltimore/Krieger Eye Institute, and he was chief resident during his final year.
 His glaucoma fellowship was at the Yale University Department of Ophthalmology and Visual Science, where he was also an instructor.

 Dr. Kirchner has co-authored numerous publications about eye care health and has been involved in a number of research projects.

 Dr. Kirchner has also offered volunteer medical care to patients in the United States, Kenya, and Honduras.

 Dr. Kirchner practices in our Statesville (646 Hartness Road, Statesville, NC) and University (2325 West Arbors Drive, Suite 201, Charlotte, NC) offices.
-To make an appointment with him, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+To make an appointment with him, use our online portal or through myCEENTAchart.